Beth Wood Discusses the Evolution of Genetic Counseling Through Telehealth and Chatbots at AAIC 2024

 Elisabeth Wood, MS, LCGC, has been a genetic counselor at Penn Medicine since 2003.
 Originally working for the Center for Neurodegenerative Disease Research (CNDR), she spent over a decade focusing on genetic forms of dementias and related disorders.
 Currently, she works in the Penn Telegenetics Program, where she helps to conduct research on genetic counseling services via telehealth in both clinical and research settings.

-In July of 2024, Wood sat down with Penn Memory Center (PMC) Staff Writer Meghan McCarthy to discuss her latest work using chatbots as an informational resource for individuals interested in or already receiving genetic counseling.
+Wood sat down with Penn Memory Center (PMC) Staff Writer Meghan McCarthy to discuss her latest work using chatbots as an informational resource for individuals interested in or already receiving genetic counseling.
 She also presented her work at this year’s AAIC in Philadelphia.

 To start off, can you give a brief explanation of the APOE gene, and why a doctor might order genetic testing for it?